schafdog/dropwizard-messaging/README.md

 the features available in [Hibernate](http://hibernate.org/), along with demonstrating how these are used from within Dropwizard.

-This database example is comprised of the following classes:

-* The `PersonDAO` illustrates using the Data Access Object pattern with assisting of Hibernate.

-* The `Person` illustrates mapping of Java classes to database tables with assisting of JPA annotations.

-* All the JPQL statements for use in the `PersonDAO` are located in the `Person` class.

-* `migrations.xml` illustrates the usage of `dropwizard-migrations` which can create your database prior to running your application for the first time.

 * The `PersonResource` and `PeopleResource` are the REST resource which use the PersonDAO to retrieve data from the database, note the injection of the PersonDAO in their constructors.

-As with all the modules the db example is wired up in the `initialize` function of the `HelloWorldApplication`.

 # Running The Application